microsoft/WhatTheHack/051-MicrosoftPurview/README.md

 ## Prerequisites
 -  Azure subscription with Owner access
--  See the challenge 0 for information on other pre-requisites
+-  See challenge 0 for information on other pre-requisites

 ## Contributors
 - Michal Golojuch